Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Computational results and discussion

 \subsection{Comparison of {the} BEs with previous studies}

-The experimental investigation of radical binding properties is complex since, during the heating ramp of conventional temperature programmed desorption (TPD), the radical has an enormous chance to diffuse and react, making the experimental evaluation of the desorption parameters almost impossible.
+The experimental investigation of radical binding properties is complex since, during the heating ramp of conventional temperature programmed desorption, the radical has an enormous chance to diffuse and react, making the experimental evaluation of the desorption parameters almost impossible.
 The obtained BE values depend strongly on the chemical composition and morphology of the substrate, as well as the monolayer or multilayer regime used in the experiment \citep{he16}.
-To the best of our knowledge, no experimental studies are available to provide the BEs of radicals considered in this study, except for a handful of experimental determinations for {the} BE of OH on amorphous silicate surfaces. {Therefore}, we do not have many constraints to benchmark our computed values.
-Moreover, comparing the theoretical BEs with the experiment is not straightforward.
-We must, therefore, rely on the other theoretical existing reference values.
-In \autoref{tab:BE}, we compare our calculated BE with other available experimental, computational, and public database values.
+To the best of our knowledge, no experimental studies have provided the BEs of the radicals considered in this study, except for a handful of experimental determinations for {the} BE of OH on amorphous silicate surfaces. {Therefore}, we do not have many constraints to benchmark our computed values.
+Moreover, comparing the theoretical BEs with experimentally determined ones is not straightforward.
+We must, therefore, rely on existing theoretical reference values.
+In \autoref{tab:BE} we compare our calculated BE with other available experimental, computational, and public database values.
 To better visualize the comparison, we plot all the tabulated data on a common diagram in Fig.~\ref{fig:all_BE}.
-To use a coherent set of homogeneous data for comparison, we chose the recommended BE values by \cite{das18} except for CH and \cite{pent17} and frequently used the KIDA database for all the considered radicals. \cite{pent17} presented a list of {the} recommended BEs, which includes data from previous studies and an uncertainty range for each value.
+To use a coherent set of homogeneous data for comparison, we chose the BE values recommended by \cite[except for CH]{das18} and \cite{pent17} and used the KInetic Database for Astrochemistry (KIDA) for many of the radicals. \cite{pent17} present a list of {the} recommended BEs, which includes data from previous studies and an uncertainty range for each value.
 The uncertainty assigned is set to half the BE for species with less than 1000~K (CH and NH) and 500~K for all other cases (SH, CN, NS, and NO).
-For all the radicals considered here except OH, the provided average BEs are based on the work of \cite{hase93,aika96}. \\
+For all the radicals considered here except OH, the provided average BEs are based on the work of \cite{hase93} and \cite{aika96}. \\